 The cervix is the lower part of the womb, also called the neck of the womb and is the opening to the vagina from the womb.
 Around 2,300 women are diagnosed with cervical cancer in the UK each year.
 There are different types of cervical cancer and the main 2 types are squamous cell cancer and adenocarcinoma.
 Between 70 to 80% of cervical cancers are squamous cell cancers.
 These arise from the squamous cells that cover the outer surface of the cervix.
-Adenocarcinomas arise from glandular cells that are scattered along the inside the passage that runs from the cervix to the womb.
-More than 10% of cervix cancers are adenocarcinomas.
-Both are treated in the same way.
+Adenocarcinomas arise from glandular cells that are scattered along the inside of the passage that runs from the cervix to the womb.
+More than 10% of cervix cancers are adenocarcinomas; both are treated in the same way.
 Other rare types include small cell cancer, lymphomas and sarcomas.
-Survival depends on different factors include the individuals condition, type of cancer, treatment and level of fitness.
+Survival depends on different factors include the individual's condition, type of cancer, treatment and level of fitness.
 Generally, for women diagnosed with cervical cancer in England and Wales more than 80% will survive their cancer for 1 year or more, more than 65% will survive their cancer for 5 years or more and more than 60% will survive their cancer for 10 years or more after diagnosis.
 Treatment depends on the type of cancer, the grade, stage and general health.
-Type of treatment includes surgery, chemoradiotherapy (chemotherapy and radiotherapy together, radiotherapy and chemotherapy.
+Treatment types include surgery, chemoradiotherapy (chemotherapy and radiotherapy together), radiotherapy and chemotherapy.

 Advanced ovarian cancer is difficult to cure.
 Most patients are free of the disease after completing initial surgery and chemotherapy but the cancer usually comes back.
 This is because resistance to chemotherapy develops.
 Scientists are studying the genetic changes that occur in tumours to understand what causes cancer cells to become resistant to drugs.
 They are also using new imaging technology so they can monitor how tumours are responding to treatment and whether they have spread to other parts of the body.